NTP pool

 This project was started by Adrian von Bidder in January 2003 after a discussion on comp.protocols.time.ntp about abuse of the public stratum 1 servers.
 The system has been maintained and developed by Ask Bjørn Hansen since July 2005.

+The NTP pool occasionally see misuse and abuse, mostly from corporate vendors with many users shipping defectively designed software.
+The project advises that vendors apply for their own zones, so that usage patterns are easier to keep track of.